 Disasters happen.
 And often at the most inconvenient times and when you least expect them.
 Whether it’s natural (fires and floods) or man-made (hacking or human error), disasters are never fun to deal with.
 But if you have a disaster recovery plan – DR Plan – in place, your business can find it easier to bounce back.

 Don’t read that last sentence lightly.
 Many businesses without DR plans have had to close their doors after an unexpected event.
-In fact, according to our most recent survey, 93% of companies that lost their data for 10 days or more filed for bankruptcy within one year of the disaster.
+In fact, according to our survey, 93% of companies that lost their data for 10 days or more filed for bankruptcy within one year of the disaster.

 So, you see, a disaster recovery plan is like a life vest when the boat tips over.
 You’d probably never get on the boat if you heard it didn’t have any life vests, so why leave your business vulnerable to a possible catastrophe?

 What is a Disaster Recovery Plan?